readysetmark/WealthPulse/Readme.md

 	- May need to update some transactions to accommodate this OR
 - [ ] Update ledger file to use @@ or @ spec for commodity transactions (not sure if I want to do this yet)
+	- [ ] Need to fix balanceTransactions as it doesn't work with this type of entry

 Balance Report
 - [ ] For leaf accounts, calculate/provide book value, real value, number of units, price, price date (may drop price date)